Call Us Today On: 0330 808 1074

 Of course, you may have been waiting until you were eligible for double glazing funding and financial assistance.
 If so, you could get all the benefits of UPVC windows and doors with minimal outlay, or no outlay at all!

-Apply for grant With various funding options available, many homeowners can obtain double glazing for free or at a significantly reduced cost.
+With various funding options available, many homeowners can obtain double glazing for free or at a significantly reduced cost.
 Home improvement grants are a great way to secure low-cost double glazing, for example, and they’re available to a large number of homeowners.

 Perhaps you wanted to see whether the advertised funding options were as good as they sounded?
 With many householders having already benefited from the generous funding available for double glazing, why wait any longer?